KMausisa/snakes_and_ladders/README.md

 This class is responsible for returning the bottom and top of the ladder.

 Main:
-This file runs the game loop.
+This file takes the names of the users, create player, snake, and ladder objects, and runs the game loop.

 Watch my demo with the provided link below: